JoTroup/jlt_app_ui_elements/README.md

 - This package is designed for use with the JLT software suite.
 - For theme customization, see [jlt_app_theme_handler](https://github.com/JoTroup/jlt_app_theme_handler).
+- Supports SVG and Wave widgets for advanced UI effects.
 - Contributions and issues are welcome!